Skip to main content

 The project links into the Allocations Plan and the Berry Hill, Christchurch and Edge End neighbourhood Plan.

-Planning application approved at Five Acres
+Planning applications approved at Five Acres

 Construction of the new leisure, enterprise and education facility at Five Acres in Berry Hill had an initial planning application approved Tuesday 13 February 2024, following a decision by the Council’s Development Management Committee.